tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![Select Upload file and upload the AVD-MSIX.vhd file to the file share.](images/uploadvhd.png "Upload AVD-MSIX.vhd")

 7. The MSIX images on the VHD have been signed with Device Gaurd v2; for it to work, the root certificate needs to be installed on the servers used for publishing the apps.
-These servers don't have a public IP address, so we'll use the domain controller as jump box to the app servers.
+These servers don't have a public IP address, so we'll use the domain controller as a jump box to the app servers.
 First, create a remote desktop session to the domain controller.

 8. Get the IP address from the first server in your remote app pool.
 It should be something like 10.1.0.8.